dweldon/riakpool/README.markdown

 --------
 riakpool is an application for maintaining a dynamic pool of protocol buffer client connections to a riak database.
 It ensures that a given connection can only be in use by one external process at a time.
-Currently, riakpool will only connect to port 8087 on 127.0.0.1.
+By default, riakpool will connect to port 8087 on 127.0.0.1.
+Fill riak_pb_ip and riak_pb_port in application config for different connection point.

 Installation
 ------------